rongkangw/tp/docs/DeveloperGuide.md

 **Preconditions:**

-* The event to be removed to must exist in the list of events
+* The event to be removed to must exist in the list of events.

 **Guarantees:**

-* The event is removed from the list of events
+* The event is removed from the list of events.

 **MSS:**

-1. User requests to remove an event via command line
+1. User requests to remove an event
 2. System displays success message
 3. System displays event list without the removed event

     Use case ends.

-**Extensions**
+**Extensions:**

 * 1a.
-Missing required parameters in command (e.g. event index)
+Missing required parameters in command. (e.g. event index)
     * 1a1.
 System informs user of missing fields.

       Use case ends.

 * 1b.
-Incorrect parameters within command (e.g. event index out of range)
+Incorrect parameters within command. (e.g. event index out of range)
     * 1b1.
 System informs user of incorrect parameters.

       Use case ends.